Ron Herbel: Biography

-If it could be said that he had a best season with the bat, it would be 1967.
-Herbel had three hits, two of which were doubles, two walks, three successful bunts and struck out only fourteen times for a .107 batting average.
+In 1967, Herbel had three hits, two of which were doubles, two walks, three successful bunts and struck out only 14 times for a .107 batting average.
 It was also Herbel's first real season as a reliever.
-Though he made eleven starts, he made 31 appearances out of the bullpen, earning one save.
+Though he made 11 starts, he made 31 appearances out of the bullpen, earning one save.
 Over the next two seasons, Herbel made only six starts.
 Following the 1969 season, Herbel was traded with Bob Barton and Bobby Etheridge to the San Diego Padres for Frank Reberger.

-The Padres were 50–82, 341/2 games back of the Cincinnati Reds when they dealt Herbel to the reigning World Series champion New York Mets, who were in the midst of a play-off drive again in 1970 (two games back of the first place Pittsburgh Pirates in the National League East at the time of the trade), and needed to add an arm to their bullpen.
-Herbel went 2–2 with a 1.38 ERA and one save in twelve relief appearances for the Mets, who finished in third place, six games back of the Pirates.
-Combined with his 64 appearances with the Padres, Herbel's 76 appearances on the mound led the National League, and was only one less than major league leader Wilbur Wood.
-He was traded to the Atlanta Braves for Bob Aspromonte following the season on December 1, 1970.
+The Padres were 50–82, 341/2 games behind the Cincinnati Reds when they dealt Herbel to the reigning World Series champion New York Mets, who were in the midst of a playoff drive again in 1970 (two games behind the first-place Pittsburgh Pirates in the National League East at the time of the trade), and needed to add an arm to their bullpen.
+Herbel went 2–2 with a 1.38 ERA and one save in 12 relief appearances for the Mets, who finished in third place, six games behind the Pirates.
+Combined with his 64 appearances with the Padres, Herbel's 76 appearances on the mound led the National League, and was only one fewer than Major League leader Wilbur Wood.
+Herbel was traded to the Atlanta Braves for Bob Aspromonte following the season on December 1, 1970.

-Herbel spent one season in Atlanta, where he went 0–1 with a 5.23 ERA and one save in 25 appearances for the third place Braves.
+Herbel spent one season in Atlanta, where he went 0–1 with a 5.23 ERA and one save in 25 appearances for the third-place Braves.
 He signed with the Minnesota Twins in 1972, and spent the entire season with their Triple-A Pacific Coast League affiliate before retiring.
-During 1964 spring training, he began wearing glasses because of nearsightedness.
+During 1964 spring training he began wearing glasses because of nearsightedness.
 He died from a heart attack on January 20, 2000, in Tacoma, Washington, at 62 years old.